What Is User Retention and Why Is It Important?

 The final number will give you a specific percentage you can use to gauge your overall retention rate.

-Keep in mind that the retention rate will also depend on the device.
+Keep in mind that the user retention rate will also depend on the device.
 You may find that your user retention differs between Android and iOS devices.

-You can decide on a good retention rate based on what you're spending on your app and the kind of ROI you see compared to your goals.
-If you notice that you're not making enough from repeat purchases and subscriptions despite high acquisition rates, you should work on improving your retention rate.
-Thankfully, there are plenty of ways to increase your retention rate.
+You can decide on a good user retention rate based on what you're spending on your app and the kind of ROI you see compared to your goals.
+If you notice that you're not making enough from repeat purchases and subscriptions despite high acquisition rates, you should work on improving your user retention rate.
+Thankfully, there are plenty of ways to increase your user retention rate.

 If your goal is to boost user retention, there are many ways to do so with the right strategies.
 Some of the best methods for retaining users and providing users with the ideal experience involve: